Pomona-ITS/HPC-Tech-Tutorials/design/vendors/Pure Storage/install_notes_04112018.md

 Inquiring regarding adding 10 more 1 TB drives.

 Still need 4 10 GB connections (iSCSI) to the Cisco switch to start testing with HPC VMs.

+When fully-connected and configured will add AD integration for the rest of the users.